emb-riscv/specs-markdown/memory-map.md

 The memory map is device specific, the only reserved area is a slice of 256 MiB at the end of the memory space.

-For 32-bits devices, the system space is 0xF0000000-0xFFFFFFFF.
+For 32-bits devices, the reserved system area is 0xF0000000-0xFFFFFFFF.

-For 64-bits devices, the system space is 0xFFFFFFFF'F0000000-0xFFFFFFFF'FFFFFFFF.
+For 64-bits devices, the reserved system area is 0xFFFFFFFF'F0000000-0xFFFFFFFF'FFFFFFFF.

-Typical devices have:
+Typical embedded RISC-V devices have:

 - a flash area, usually at 0x00000000, but the actual address may be device-specific
 - a RAM area